 Settling.
 Your homeowner’s insurance covers damage caused by excessive settling that often results in cracks or structural damage to your roof.

-While properly maintained roofs can last longer than their expected lifespan, we recommend that you prepare to change your roof as it gets near the end of its lifespan to avoid expensive roof leak repair costs we often see associated with older roofs.
+While properly maintained roofs can last longer than their expected lifespan, we recommend that you prepare to update your roof as it nears the end of its lifespan in order to avoid expensive roof leak repair costs we often see associated with older roofs.

 How Do You Make A Roof Repair Insurance Claim?